 Every location within a regulated flood zone has a pre-determined flood level, known as the Base Flood Elevation (BFE).
 In type "A" flood zones, the height of a building is measured to Finished First Floor, usually referred to as the first habitable floor.

 AE Flood Zones

-Type "VE" flood zones are located along shorelines and have more stringent construction standards.
+Type "VE" and "Coastal A" flood zones are located along shorelines and have more stringent construction standards.
 The appropriate flood level for these buildings is measured at the lowest horizontal cross-member.
 The underside of that cross-member must be one foot higher than the Base Flood Elevation for the specific site.
-Within "Coastal A" Zones, this higher standard is also required.